 UC Irvine Undergraduates: Search course code 53090 on the UCI Schedule of Classes to see course details for the Winter 2017 term*.
 No authorization code is required.

 Undergraduates at other UC campuses: Visit the Cross-Campus Enrollment website for more information.
 To locate the course, use the Advanced Search function to select the Winter 2017 term*, enter Richard Matthew as the instructor name, and select your home campus.

-*Enrollment information and instructions for future terms will be posted on this website.
+*The course will next be offered in Winter 2018.
+Enrollment information and instructions will be posted on this website.